 Let’s start with my first ever test shoot.
 In my corporate life I’d designed and managed multiple big budget content capture sessions throughout Europe so when it came to directing my own shoot, I threw everything at it.
 I wanted to make sure I learned as much as possible from it so I made sure we shot at 6 public locations in my hometown at the busiest times of day.
 Whilst this sounds a bit crazy, the logic was to teach myself how to get comfortable with being uncomfortable, the scariest thing about shooting in public isn’t the strangers, it’s the people you know, and taking this kind of “leap of faith” in front of people I knew, was one of the scariest and most rewarding things I could have done at this stage, it built my confidence and made me want to work harder to improve.

-Another favourite of mine was working with Burtons because this was my first ever campaign shoot where I got to shoot with 2 other guys who were way more experienced than me, it gave me a prime opportunity to learn from the best whilst building relationships with like-minded people who were on the same hustle as me, and that, is one of the most valuable things of all.
+Another favorite of mine was working with Burtons because this was my first ever campaign shoot where I got to shoot with 2 other guys who were way more experienced than me, it gave me a prime opportunity to learn from the best whilst building relationships with like-minded people who were on the same hustle as me, and that, is one of the most valuable things of all.

 What brands have you worked with so far?
-What brands would you like to work with in the future?
+What brands would you like to work within the future?

 Brands so far are ASOS, Burton, Jack & Jones, & Aldi.